Your Dream Dress Appointment in 2021

 Will you have shoes for me to try with the outfits?

 I don’t carry shoes for you to try with gowns.
 So I would encourage you to bring a pair of your own heels for trying on with the dresses, regardless of the type of shoes you are going to be wearing at the wedding.
 Heels are simply instrumental in visualizing the all-important final fit of the dress.

 Will I need to wear anything special on the day?

 Yes!
 I am asking everyone to wear black leggings or Spanx-type shorts.
+I basically need your bum fully covered.
 This will help keep dresses clean and will help you not be shy in trying on dresses in the store.
 Also, for measurements, I will need you to be covered and wear something tight-fitting, don’t forget a good fitting non-padded bra for this.

 Will you help me put the dresses on?

 This part of the appointment is where we need to be most mindful of keeping safe.
 As such, I will ask you to get dressed as best you can on your own, then leave the changing room for us to do up any fastenings and clip you into the dress.

 We will only be able to accept card payments.
 Payment will be done virtually through a link to your phone.

 I/my guest had COVID-19, but recovered now.
 Can I still come?

 If all your symptoms have gone, and it’s been at least 30 days since it’s fine to keep your appointment.